microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcorganizationsettings-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of the [cloudPcOrganizationSettings](../resources/cloudpcorganizationsettings.md) from the current tenant, which has only one **cloudPcOrganizationSettings** object.
+Read the properties and relationships of a [cloudPcOrganizationSettings](../resources/cloudpcorganizationsettings.md) from the current tenant, which has only one **cloudPcOrganizationSettings** object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).